 Skip to main content

-The Streamkap MCP Server lets AI agents interact with your Streamkap infrastructure using natural language.
-It wraps the Streamkap REST API as Model Context Protocol (MCP) tools that agents can call to monitor pipeline health and metrics, inspect sources, destinations, topics, transforms, and schemas, manage the full lifecycle of your resources, and troubleshoot issues through logs and consumer group analysis.
+The Streamkap MCP Server lets AI agents interact with your Streamkap Change Data Capture (CDC) infrastructure using natural language.
+It wraps the Streamkap REST API as Model Context Protocol (MCP) tools that agents can call to monitor pipeline health, inspect sources, destinations, topics, and transforms, manage the full lifecycle of your resources, and troubleshoot issues through logs and metrics.

 Prerequisites